andresgd17/Projeto_VAE/README.md

 # Projeto_VAE
-Jupyter notebook for reading data file
+This project is about esting a Variational auto encoder (VAE) algorithm to reconstruct the shower energy from IACT images.
+It contains a Jupyter notebook for reading data file.

+## Learning curves
+### E_rec vs E_true